bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:13:58

 So basically, every input of every transaction on the blockchain could be, as a recipient, could be for you.
-So yeah, so that means you have to inspect every single transaction that's on the blockchain and for every input of every transaction you want to add your shared key to it and then that generates an address and you then see hey is this transaction actually spending to that address?
+So that means you have to inspect every single transaction that's on the blockchain and for every input of every transaction you want to add your shared key to it and then that generates an address and you then see hey is this transaction actually spending to that address?
 If so, boom, you just essentially add that address to your own wallet, and then it just functions as any other wallet address would function.

 Aaron: 00:14:31